partharamanujam/gwcsshbs/Readme.md

   Run preview.js using Node JS ("node preview.js"), and view the sample web-pages in the browser.
   Each of the view is available as as web-page at /[view] in the browser on port 8080 (for e.g., http://localhost:8080/home).
-All changes made to the templates are available as "live" preview in the browser; the changes are monitored and the re-compiled automatically, and the view in the browser is refreshed.
+All changes made to the templates are available as "live" preview in the browser.
+The changes are monitored and the re-compiled automatically; also, the view in the browser(s) is refreshed.
 The live preview is very useful when designing UX for multiple browsers (e.g., browser compatibility) and/or multiple form-factors (e.g. mobiles, tablets, and desktops).
   As you build the UX, you can open the web-page in multiple browsers/devices, and monitor & debug the changes without the need to refresh the web-pages in the browsers.

   Any new views added to the system will need a restart of the node preview.js server.
-You may consider usinng other solutions like [nodemon](https://github.com/remy/nodemon) in case you want to restart the node server automatically.
+You may consider using other solutions like [nodemon](https://github.com/remy/nodemon) in case you want to restart the node server automatically.

   View (static) data is available in viewList[] of preview.js file.
 Some additional settings are